-The value proposition for SwissMem was creating an attention driving booth at their public events for lead generation.
+The value proposition for SwissMem was creating an attention-driving booth at their public events for lead generation.
 Cisco used the simulator during offsite all-hands employee events for team building.

-The team verified their assumptions by measuring queue lines and found 2 minutes per ride to be the sweet spot maximizing entertainment with the sponsor’s business model goal.
+The team verified their assumptions by measuring queue lines and found 2 minutes per ride to be the sweet spot for maximizing entertainment with the sponsor’s business model goal.

 They also started tinkering with Go-Pro cameras and virtual reality glasses shortly after.
-And eventually built a prototype that could remote control a real drone using real time motion.
+And eventually built a prototype that could remote control a real drone using real-time motion.

 Building a more robust platform through partnering and discovering their unfair advantage

-While the team had made a lot of progress, they had “hacked their way” thus far especially on the software side (using Visual Basic) and decided to invest in building a more robust platform.
+While the team had made a lot of progress, they had “hacked their way” thus far, especially on the software side (using Visual Basic), and decided to invest in building a more robust platform.

-They approached ICOM institute from HSR university and made a deal where the university would help them rewrite the software and get them CE certified in exchange for 2 simulators that they could buy at cost and use towards further research and development.
+They approached ICOM institute from HSR university and made a deal where the university would help them rewrite the software and get them CE certified in exchange for two simulators that they could buy at cost and use towards further research and development.

 Recall that the project had started around a vision of building a training simulator for pilots.
-The team realized that part of the story when they sold their first simulator to the to the FGZO flight school.
+The team realized that part of the story when they sold their first simulator to the FGZO flight school.

-What I love about this case-study is that it showcases the journey from idea through technical feasibility (can we build this?) to business model innovation (will anyone care?).
+What I love about this case study is that it showcases the journey from idea through technical feasibility (can we build this?) to business model innovation (will anyone care?).
 It also highlights how unfair advantages can be discovered and built over time, which I know is a box on the Lean Canvas that keeps many entrepreneurs up at night.